InsanityRadio/Player-Mobile/README.md

 Next, edit `AppDelegate.m`.
 You must swap over comments on the lines starting `jsCodeLocation = `, such that the bottom one is uncommented.

-Third, with the application open in Xcode and go to Product, Build
+Third, with the application open in Xcode, go to Product, Build.
+This will build the app for release.